 Few other topics have been such a strong inspiration in art as the night.
 But what is it about the dark hours that has attracted artists for centuries and continues to do so?
-Shadow Came Without The Sun places the voices of 13 Berlin-based artists at the center of this discussion.
-The show’s ethos is best encapsulated in Van Gogh’s words: “I often think that the night is more alive and more richly coloured than the day.”
+Shadow Came Before The Sun places the work of 13 Berlin-based artists at the centre of this discussion.
+The show’s ethos is best encapsulated in Vincent Van Gogh’s words: “I often think that the night is more alive and more richly coloured than the day.”

 The night knows its allies.
 Be it the natural life that is more lively when darkness falls, or the sleepwalkers that work for the day to have a sense of ease.
 Where the day feels structured, highly planned and deciduous, the night presents itself infinite, unstructured, full of potential.
 Creativity thrives in the night.